 Country Answer Argentina (a) Not yet. (b) Not specifically with respect to energy or infrastructure projects.
 Brazil (a) Yes.
 From an environmental standpoint, many authorities have suspended procedural deadlines (e.g., to present evidence of compliance with certain environmental obligations (see item 4.c). (b) No. There have been some initiatives in connection with the relief of tax filing, reporting and payment obligations, but none of them specifically target the energy and infrastructure sector.
 The federal government and the Brazilian power regulator have recently approved the following measures: (i) a discount of 100% on consumption up to 220 kWh/m, which will be funded with resources from existing sectorial accounts and additional resources from the federal government; and (ii) the anticipated transfer of resources allocated in existing reserves to power distributors and other market players.
+In the biofuels industry, tax measures are under discussion in order to provide some relief to Brazilian ethanol producers and keep ethanol competitive vis-à-vis gasoline's lower prices (e.g., increase of federal taxes on gasoline).
 Chile (a) No. (b) Not directly.
 However, the Stamp Tax rates have been temporarily reduced to 0% with respect to the taxes accrued until September 30, 2020.
 This benefit applies to financing and refinancing of infrastructure and energy projects during this period.
 Colombia (a) Yes.
 Regulations have been enacted providing for, among others, the suspension of toll collection, environmental time restriction for the operation of airstrips, and special authorizations to operate cargo for supply of first necessity goods in private and public service ports.
 In the case of the electric energy industry, environmental regulations and provisions issued during this state of emergency have been designed to postpone administrative and judicial deadlines and to inform the public how to submit requests via the internet, among others.
 None have exempted or provide relief for environmental licensing applications. (b) Yes.
 Both at the national and municipal/district level.
-For further details relating to local level, please refer to the following link: more information Costa Rica (a) No. (b) Yes.
-Regulations providing tax filing, reporting and payments relief have been adopted.
-Ecuador (a) No. (b) No. However, certain tax relief measures have been proposed for specific taxpayers/sectors, including, among others, airline operators.
-On the other hand, a system that requires certain taxpayers to carry out monthly self-withholding at source on taxable income earned in each month has been implemented.
-This is applicable to, among others, companies that have the following types of contracts in place with the state:
+For further detail on the measures approved at a local level, please refer to the following link: more information Governors and Mayors have been authorized a reduction of local taxes Corporate Income Tax filing and payment deadlines have been postponed Debit tax exemptions and VAT benefits have been approved Tax relief measures for corporate bankruptcy proceedings have been approved